EdgarACarneiro/fcup-abi/Projects/P4/README.md

 All the commands are to be executed in the main folder:

-To import the module you just have to right `from pipeline import Pipeline`.
+To import the module you just have to right `from src import Pipeline`.

-The source code is in the folder `pipeline`.
-Inside the `pipeline` folder one can find different folders representing the different modules and steps in the pipeline built.
-Notice that all the modules are tested inside the `pipeline/tests` folder.
+The source code is in the folder `src`.
+Inside the `src` folder one can find different folders representing the different modules and steps in the pipeline built.
+Notice that all the modules are tested inside the `src/tests` folder.

 To run run_me.py: `python3 run_me.py`